MDU Resources Group (NYSE:MDU) Updates FY 2021 Earnings Guidance

 MDU Resources Group (NYSE:MDU) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.000-$2.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.120.
+The company provided EPS guidance of $2.000-$2.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.120.
 The company issued revenue guidance of -.

+MDU Resources Group (NYSE:MDU) last released its earnings results on Wednesday, August 4th.
+The utilities provider reported $0.50 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.53 by ($0.03).
+MDU Resources Group had a return on equity of 13.47% and a net margin of 7.43%.
+The business had revenue of $1.42 billion for the quarter, compared to analysts’ expectations of $1.46 billion.
+During the same quarter in the prior year, the business posted $0.50 EPS.
+The business’s revenue for the quarter was up 4.5% compared to the same quarter last year.
+On average, equities analysts forecast that MDU Resources Group will post 2.12 EPS for the current year.

-Several equities research analysts have recently weighed in on the company.
-Williams Capital reissued a buy rating on shares of MDU Resources Group in a research report on Friday, April 23rd.
-Zacks Investment Research raised MDU Resources Group from a hold rating to a buy rating and set a $35.00 target price on the stock in a research report on Thursday, August 12th.
+Separately, Zacks Investment Research raised shares of MDU Resources Group from a hold rating to a buy rating and set a $35.00 target price for the company in a research note on Thursday, August 12th.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Thursday, September 9th will be given a dividend of $0.2125 per share.
-This represents a $0.85 annualized dividend and a yield of 2.63%.
-The ex-dividend date is Wednesday, September 8th.
-MDU Resources Group’s dividend payout ratio (DPR) is 43.59%.

-In related news, CEO Nicole A. Kivisto sold 7,410 shares of MDU Resources Group stock in a transaction dated Friday, June 11th.
-The stock was sold at an average price of $33.26, for a total transaction of $246,456.60.
-Following the completion of the sale, the chief executive officer now owns 54,907 shares in the company, valued at approximately $1,826,206.82.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other news, CEO Nicole A. Kivisto sold 7,410 shares of the company’s stock in a transaction dated Friday, June 11th.
+The shares were sold at an average price of $33.26, for a total transaction of $246,456.60.
+Following the sale, the chief executive officer now directly owns 54,907 shares in the company, valued at approximately $1,826,206.82.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director Thomas S. Everist sold 17,795 shares of MDU Resources Group stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $33.04, for a total value of $587,946.80.
-Following the completion of the sale, the director now owns 100,899 shares of the company’s stock, valued at approximately $3,333,702.96.
+The stock was sold at an average price of $33.04, for a total value of $587,946.80.
+Following the completion of the transaction, the director now owns 100,899 shares of the company’s stock, valued at approximately $3,333,702.96.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 95,884 shares of company stock worth $3,235,369.
-1.13% of the stock is currently owned by corporate insiders.
+Insiders sold 95,884 shares of company stock worth $3,235,369 over the last quarter.
+1.13% of the stock is owned by company insiders.

+A hedge fund recently raised its stake in MDU Resources Group stock.
+Morgan Stanley increased its stake in MDU Resources Group, Inc. (NYSE:MDU) by 69.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 1,155,724 shares of the utilities provider’s stock after buying an additional 472,407 shares during the quarter.
+Morgan Stanley owned about 0.57% of MDU Resources Group worth $36,220,000 as of its most recent SEC filing.
+Institutional investors own 64.29% of the company’s stock.

 MDU Resources Group Company Profile